Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 9.3.2 If you have doubts about the credentials of your customers or their VAT status

-If you cannot be satisfied of the credentials of your customer or the status of their VAT registration then you must consider whether you should proceed with the transaction.
+If you cannot be satisfied of the credentials of your customer or the status of their VAT registration then you must consider if you should proceed with the transaction.

 Disaggregation is a term used to describe a situation where a person artificially arranges their purchases or sales in order to keep their values below the de minimus limit of £5,000 and so avoid having to apply the reverse charge.